Maximally reducible monodromy of bivariate hypergeometric systems

 In this section, we investigate monodromy representations of two families of hypergeometric systems.
-They will generate two classes of polygons corresponding to maximally reducible monodromy representations in Section~\ref{sec:maximallyReducibleMonodromy}.
+They will generate two classes of polygons corresponding to maximally reducible monodromy representations in \S ~\ref{sec:maximallyReducibleMonodromy}.

-An atomic system (see Definition~\ref{def:associatedAtomicSystem}) can be transformed into a system of differential equations with constant coefficients by means of the isomorphism in Corollary~5.2 in~\cite{DMS}.
+Recall that by Definition ~\ref{def:associatedAtomicSystem} an atomic hypergeometric system of equations is a confluent Horn system defined by a nondegenerate square matrix.
+An atomic system can be transformed into a system of differential equations with constant coefficients by means of the isomorphism in Corollary~5.2 in~\cite{DMS}.
 In accordance with the Malgrange-Ehrenpreis-Palamodov fundamental principle \cite{Palamodov}, an atomic system only has elementary solutions which can be expressed in terms of Puiseux polynomials and exponential functions.
 A detailed analysis of the properties of a general atomic hypergeometric system has been carried out in~\cite{Sadykov-Journal of SFU}.
 Observe that an atomic system is confluent by definition since the nonconfluency condition~(\ref{nonconfluency}) is a linear relation for the rows of the defining matrix.
 Also, by definition an atomic system is never resonant.
 A solution to a holonomic atomic system is either a persistent Puiseux polynomial or a fully supported Puiseux series.

 In the case of two variables it is possible to tell exactly how many Puiseux polynomial solutions an atomic system might have and what their initial exponents are.
 The following theorem is a consequence of Theorem ~\ref{thm:decompositionOfTheSolutionSpace} (2) together with Theorem~2.5, Theorem~5.3 and Lemma~6.5 in~\cite{DMS}, and the rank formula for GKZ hypergeometric system.